Auto Loan Rates for 2021

 You can get a loan from $5,000 up to $100,000 for a term of 24 to 84 months.

 Unlike Capital One, loans from LightStream can be used for any car and not just with a select group of dealers.
 The funds will be placed directly into your account – you choose when you want to receive them, which could be within a couple of days.

 To prove its commitment to customer satisfaction, if a customer is approved for a lower rate with the same loan terms from a competing lender, then LightStream will offer a rate 0.10% lower than that rate!

 Capital One’s Auto Navigator helps customers find the perfect car loan.
 You can have a soft pull for multiple vehicles across the country and compare different vehicles’ terms.
 This makes the process of actually making an application a lot easier.
 It’s a great tool, but bear in mind that not all dealers participate, so you can’t use the pre-qualification for all cars.

 You’re unlikely to be offered their lowest rates unless you have a score of 740 or higher.
 You’ll also need a minimum income of $1,500 to $1,800 (depending on the loan) and a minimum credit score of 500.
 The minimum loan amount is $4,000.

-Another option is to refinance an auto loan you already have with Capital One, as long as your vehicle is no more than seven years old, and you’re up to date on payments.
+Another option is to refinance a car loan you already have with Capital One, as long as your vehicle is no more than seven years old, and you’re up to date on payments.
 The requirements and terms for this are slightly different.
 The lowest APR available is 4.15%, you’ll need a credit score of at least 540, and the minimum loan amount available is $7,500.

 Capital One auto loans aren’t available in Hawaii or Alaska.